 On the site

-The infrastructure is located directly in the company’s data centre, maximizing control over data and security.
+The equipment is right in the company’s data centre, which gives them more control over the data and makes it safer.

 Offsite